theajack/comment/README.md

 6. Support dark mode, adapt to the original dark mode of the website
 7. Support custom services and url
 8. Support for inserting pictures
+9. Support configuring dark mode
+10. Support configuration in Chinese and English

 ### 1. Quick use